 I highly recommend using a protective sheet behind your work to protect your table surface or the pristine surface of the next sheet.
 My favorite protection is to use something non-absorbent like a Teflon coated craft sheet .

-Other artists use a blank sheet of paper under their work, but this will act like a tissue and actually encourage the colorant to pull down through the paper even more.
+Other artists use a blank sheet of paper under their work, but this will act like a tissue, however, this actually encourages the colorant to pull down through the paper even more.

-Check out my blending tutorial article where I demonstrate multiple ways to in-depth reviews in this article.
+Check out my blending tutorial article where I demonstrate multiple ways to create great blends in this article this article.

 Order of Color Application

 My preferred way to work is from lightest light to darkest darks.
-Because there is very little way to get an alcohol marker to lighten sufficiently, I can get the most control from preserving my lights by using the palest color possible and adding darker colors last.
+There is very little way to get an alcohol marker to lighten sufficiently, therefore I can get the most control from preserving my lights by using the palest color possible and adding darker colors last.